nondescryptid/opendoc-state-court-judgments/2019_SGDC_102/report.md

 ## THE PLEADINGS:

-4       The plaintiff’s pleaded case is that he was standing at the front entrance of the work shop when the defendant reversed the panel van and collided into him.[\[note: 0\]](#Ftn_0) Amongst other particulars, the plaintiff said that the defendant had failed to see the plaintiff standing at the front entrance of the workshop in sufficient time or at all to avoid a collision and that the defendant had failed to keep a proper look out.[\[note: 1\]](#Ftn_1)
+4       The plaintiff’s pleaded case is that he was standing at the front entrance of the work shop when the defendant reversed the panel van and collided into him.[^0] Amongst other particulars, the plaintiff said that the defendant had failed to see the plaintiff standing at the front entrance of the workshop in sufficient time or at all to avoid a collision and that the defendant had failed to keep a proper look out.[^1]

 5       The defendant’s pleaded case denied all negligence.
-He averred that he was reversing carefully and slowly at the entrance after checking his rear and blind spots when the plaintiff knocked on the rear right corner of his van and alleged that the defendant’s van had knocked into him.[\[note: 2\]](#Ftn_2) Amongst other particulars of negligence, the defendant stated that the plaintiff had failed to have regard for his own safety by standing at the entrance.[\[note: 3\]](#Ftn_3)
+He averred that he was reversing carefully and slowly at the entrance after checking his rear and blind spots when the plaintiff knocked on the rear right corner of his van and alleged that the defendant’s van had knocked into him.[^2] Amongst other particulars of negligence, the defendant stated that the plaintiff had failed to have regard for his own safety by standing at the entrance.[^3]

 ## THE EVIDENCE:

-6       In his affidavit of evidence-in-chief, the plaintiff stated that he was at the front entrance of the workshop when the defendant reversed the van into him.[\[note: 4\]](#Ftn_4) In cross-examination, the plaintiff vacillated and said that he was actually within the compound of the workshop.
+6       In his affidavit of evidence-in-chief, the plaintiff stated that he was at the front entrance of the workshop when the defendant reversed the van into him.[^4] In cross-examination, the plaintiff vacillated and said that he was actually within the compound of the workshop.

 QNow, you tell me that---tell His Honour that you were inside the compound.
 You agree that both comp---Mister, I haven’t asked a question yet.
 You must allow me to ask the question then you can answer to his Judge then we can be faster.
 I’m so sorry.
 Thank you, Mr. Lee.
 So, you agree that these are conflicting versions.
 Agree or not?